Last updated on

 This might upset you…

-But one of the worst things you can do with your real estate agent bio is to find an online template and plug in the blanks.
+But one of the worst things you can do with your real estate agent bio is to copy and paste one of those short personal bio samples online with your name and data plugged into the blanks.

 And who knows your market better than, well, you?

 To get a better understanding of what I mean, read through this bio from Irene Dazzan-Palmer:

 “For nearly 30 years, Irene Dazzan-Palmer has been hailed as ‘the queen of coastal real estate.’
 A consistent top producer in Coldwell Banker’s Malibu Colony office and an Estates Director for Coldwell Banker Previews International, she has amassed nearly $2 billion in career sales and a history of selling some of the nation’s most significant coastal homes alongside her partner and son, Sandro Dazzan.

 These achievements have helped Irene earn a prestigious membership in the Society of Excellence, Coldwell Banker’s highest honor for the top 1% real estate agents nationwide.
 Irene’s record listings and sales have been the subject of international attention over the last three decades, and span from Forbes and the Wall Street Journal to the Los Angeles Times.